Primordial non-Gaussianities from inflation: Abstract

 \section{Abstract}

-These notes present a detailed introduction to Maldacena's calculation [1] of the cubic terms in the inflationary action.
-These interactions are important since they produce the most readily observable evidence for a non-Gaussian component in the pattern of primordial fluctuations produced by inflation.
-In the simplest class of inflationary theories, those with only a single scalar field participating in the inflationary era, these non-Gaussianities are predicted to be extremely small, as will be reviewed here.
+These notes present a detailed introduction to Maldacena's calculation [1] of the three-point function generated by the simplest class of inflationary models: those with a single inflaton field whose potential satisfies the slow-roll conditions and whose quantum fluctuations start in the asymptotic Bunch-Davies vacuum state.
+The three-point function should be the most readily observed evidence for non-Gaussianities amongst the primordial fluctuations produced by inflation.
+In these inflationary theories the non-Gaussianities are predicted to be extremely small, being naturally suppressed by the small slow-roll parameters.

 24truept